TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

    hash string appended to the URL, like "&cHash=ae83fd7s87".
-When the caching mechanism sees this value, it calculates the same value on the server based on incoming values in :php:`HTTP_GET_VARS`, excluding id, type, no\_cache, ftu, cHash, MP values.
+When the caching mechanism sees this value, it calculates the same value on the server based on incoming values in :php:`HTTP_GET_VARS`, excluding id, type, no\_cache, cHash, MP values.
 If the incoming cHash value matches the calculated value, the page may be cached based on this.

    The :php:`$GLOBALS['TYPO3_CONF_VARS']['SYS']['encryptionKey']`